 But the real reason you look so red after happy hour all comes down to science.
 Basically, the flushed skin is your body’s way of letting you know that it’s not metabolizing alcohol as efficiently as it could be, explains Amitava Dasgupta, PhD, a professor in the department of pathology and laboratory medicine at The University of Texas Health Science Center at Houston.
 Alcohol is metabolized or broken down into acetaldehyde and when your body cannot metabolize the compound during this process, the blood capillaries in your face dilate, resulting in a visibly blotchy “alcohol flush reaction.”

 “If you drink two glasses of wine really fast, like more than two in one hour, your body can’t get rid of acetaldehyde fast enough, so your face may turn red,” he says.

-Instead, limit your alcohol consumption; ideally, men should stick to two standard alcoholic drinks per day and women should adhere to a maximum of one alcoholic drink per day.
+Instead, limit your alcohol consumption; ideally, men should stick to no more than two standard alcoholic drinks per day and women should adhere to a maximum of one alcoholic drink per day.
 Binge drinking will drastically overload your body, so stay away from the beer bong at parties.
 “Drink slowly and in moderation to avoid the flush,” he says.

 If you’re suffering with alcohol flush reaction, identify your limit and avoid exceeding it as much as possible.
 That may mean bidding adieu to your favorite drinks, so try this delicious watermelon mocktail in the meantime.